 You want your key visual design features like your colour palette, typography and logo to appeal to customers.
-You make sure all the photography, video content and the lay-out and design of your product pages is pleasing on the eye.
+You make sure the photography, video content and design of your product pages are pleasing to the eye.

 But attractiveness goes beyond visual appeal in e-Commerce.
 It’s also how your brand sounds, and how it acts.

-These will attract customers, and help them feel more connected with what you stand for.
+These will attract customers, so they feel connected with what you stand for.
 Customers choose brands which reflect who they are, and how they want to be perceived.

 Of course, you also want to make your online “offer” attractive to the customer.
 How this works is down to your competitive strategy.